beardog-ukr/uncrustify-config-examples/mkdocs/docs/other_options/code_width.md

 Try to limit code width to N columns.
 Break line if it's too long.

 Possible values are 0 for no limits or integer value for some.
+Also another integer configuration value (like `cmt_width`) may be used.

 Default configuration value is 0 (unlimited).

 # Examples